shubhankGit05/sql-data-warehouse-project/README.md

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and share this project with proper attribution.
+You are more than welcome to use, modify, and share this project with proper attribution.

 ## ✨ About Me